Heaven & Earth (Yes album)

 Heaven & Earth is the twenty-first studio album by the English progressive rock band Yes.
 It was released on 16 July 2014 on Frontiers Records and is the first album with lead vocalist Jon Davison and the final album to feature founding bassist Chris Squire before his death in 2015.
 The group started preparing new material for an album during the 2013 leg of their Album Series Tour.
 Davison took an active approach with the songwriting, travelling to the homes of the other band members to collaborate on songs.
 Yes enlisted producer Roy Thomas Baker (who had previously worked with the band during recording sessions in 1979) and future Yes bassist Billy Sherwood to complete the mixing.
+This is the last production credit that Baker received before his death in 2025.

-Heaven & Earth received mixed and negative reviews.
+Heaven & Earth received mixed reviews.
 It reached No. 20 on the UK Albums Chart and became their highest charting album on the chart since their 1994 album Talk.
 It reached No. 26 on the US Billboard 200.